recrudesce/haystack_translate_node/README.md

  - You can then query your English corpus using the `query` value as normal using a standard Haystack Retriever node, which will place your results in `results`.

  - TranslateAnswer translate the English result stored in `results` back to the language stored in `in_lang` and subsequently store it in the `out_answer` JSON value.

-**TODO:**
- - Work out how to allow you to set your "base" language.
-I.e. if your corpus is in French, no use translating the query into English is there :P